Ministry of Culture and Tourism (China)

-The Ministry of Culture and Tourism of the People's Republic of China is a constitute department of the State Council of China in charge of culture and tourism.
+The Ministry of Culture and Tourism of the People's Republic of China is a constituent department of the State Council of China in charge of culture and tourism.

 The ministry was established on 19 March 2018 based on the Ministry of Culture and the China National Tourism Administration.

 History

 On March 17, 2018, the functions of the Ministry of Culture and the China National Tourism Administration were consolidated into a single ministry as part of the deepening the reform of the Party and state institutions.
 Luo Shugang was elected as the first Minister of Culture and Tourism.

 Executive actions

 In September 2020, China News Service reported that the Ministry of Culture and Tourism stated that it will focus on strengthening the content censorship and on-site supervision of talk shows, Xiangsheng, Pioneer drama, experimental drama and other language shows.

 Institutional organization

 The Ministry of Culture and Tourism has the following institutions: